The Data Stewardship Challenge

 Data stewardship represents a critical sub-discipline within the broader field of data science.
 While data science is often narrowly associated with machine learning and statistical modeling, we adopt a more comprehensive view that encompasses how we treat, handle, and represent data, along with the social and technical information systems that enable data-intensive science.
 Data stewardship focuses on the practical implementation of these principles—ensuring that data infrastructure, standards, and practices actually serve scientific and management needs rather than remaining theoretical constructs.

 Effective salmon data stewards serve as boundary spanners bridging agencies, Nations, and disciplines serving as community coordinators, convening diverse stakeholders to build sustained communities of practice.
-This boundary-spanning role is particularly critical in transboundary contexts where data integration requires navigating complex jurisdictional and cultural boundaries (Ward et al. 2025).
+This boundary-spanning role is particularly critical in transboundary contexts where data integration requires navigating complex jurisdictional and cultural boundaries (Ward et al., 2025).
 These responsibilities demand specialized expertise and sustained effort; without dedicated capacity, standards and workflows tend to degrade, and technical debt accumulates.
 By facilitating communication, translating between different organizational cultures and technical systems, and maintaining long-term relationships, data stewards create the social infrastructure necessary for effective cross-boundary data collaboration.

 Effective salmon data stewards perform several critical functions:

-• Social and organizational facilitation: Leading stakeholder engagement, capacity-building activities, and negotiation of data access and sharing agreements, including addressing First Nations, Tribes, and Indigenous Peoples’ rights and interests in data governance.
+Social and organizational facilitation: Leading stakeholder engagement, capacity-building activities, and negotiation of data access and sharing agreements, including addressing First Nations, Tribes, and Indigenous Peoples’ rights and interests in data governance.

-• Organizational advocacy: Championing the organizational recognition of data stewardship roles, promoting sustained investment and dedicated resources for data management infrastructure and practices.
+Organizational advocacy: Championing the organizational recognition of data stewardship roles, promoting sustained investment and dedicated resources for data management infrastructure and practices.

-• Implementation and adoption facilitation: Actively promoting data use and ensuring that standards and practices remain practical and relevant by maintaining close contact with real-world applications.
+Implementation and adoption facilitation: Actively promoting data use and ensuring that standards and practices remain practical and relevant by maintaining close contact with real-world applications.
 This includes monitoring data utilization, gathering feedback from users, and iteratively refining standards based on actual implementation challenges to prevent theoretical approaches that fail in practice.

 Data stewards can implement FAIR and CARE principles through concrete technical and governance mechanisms they control, such as documenting consent constraints and access levels in metadata, using controlled vocabularies to ensure consistent terminology, and establishing repository roles that enforce data sovereignty requirements.
 FAIR is sometimes interpreted as “open by default,” but it does not require unrestricted openness; rather, it requires that data and metadata be discoverable and accessible under explicit, machine-readable conditions.
 CARE’s Authority to Control can therefore place legitimate constraints on access and reuse, particularly when data are held or governed by First Nations, Tribes, and Indigenous Peoples.
 In these cases, stewardship often means publishing rich, standards-aligned metadata while implementing governed access, consent-aware reuse conditions, and culturally appropriate protocols for the data themselves.
-For example, stewards can document consent constraints in metadata fields and enforce access restrictions via repository user roles, ensuring that Indigenous data sovereignty is respected while maintaining data discoverability and appropriate reuse (Montenegro 2019; Local Contexts 2025).
+For example, stewards can document consent constraints in metadata fields and enforce access restrictions via repository user roles, ensuring that Indigenous data sovereignty is respected while maintaining data discoverability and appropriate reuse (Local Contexts, 2025; Montenegro, 2019).
 This governance approach is particularly critical for sensitive data such as Traditional Knowledge and sensitive habitat locations, where stewardship practices must balance open science principles with appropriate access controls and cultural protocols.

 Data stewards play a critical role bridging the gap between biologists and Information Technology (IT) staff by translating data needs into application or data system features.
 A user-centred design approach to salmon data stewardship is critical and focuses on creating tools that align with biologists’ needs.
 When data management is separated from biologists, accountability weakens, and quality issues go unnoticed.
 While IT expertise is essential for infrastructure and security, effective data system design requires IT to act as an enabler, rather than gatekeeper, provisioning self-serve data infrastructure.
 The Data Steward, serving as a translator between IT and biologists, enables biologists to engage independently with data systems, fostering ownership and accountability and ultimately improving data quality for research and management.